93won/lightweight_vo/README.md

 This command runs the application inside a new container.
 It mounts your local dataset directory into the container (read-only) and forwards your X11 display for the Pangolin viewer.

-You can specify `vo` or `vio` as the first argument to choose which program to run.
+You can specify `vo` or `vio` as the first argument to choose which configuration mode to run.

 #### Running the VO
 ```bash